the-ai-engineer/ai-agents-from-scratch/README.md

 ## 📝 What You'll Build

 By the end of this course, you'll have built:

+**Workflow Patterns:**
+- ✅ Content generation pipeline (chaining)
+- ✅ Customer support router (routing)
-- ✅ 9 foundational examples (lessons 1-9)
+- ✅ Bulk email classifier (parallelization)
-- ✅ Workflow orchestration patterns (chaining, routing, parallelization)
-- ✅ 2 complete production agents (lessons 10-11)
+- ✅ Research assistant (orchestrator-workers)
+- ✅ Code generator with review (evaluator-optimizer)

+**Agent Systems:**
+- ✅ Multi-tool weather agent (tool calling)
+- ✅ Autonomous reasoning agent (agent loop)
+- ✅ FAQ bot with RAG (vector search + ChromaDB)
+- ✅ Research assistant (multi-tool coordination)
-- ✅ ReAct agent with planning capabilities (lesson 12)
+- ✅ ReAct agent (planning + reasoning)

+**Production Deployment:**
-- ✅ Production FastAPI web service (lesson 13)
+- ✅ FastAPI web service with streaming
+- ✅ Stateful conversation management
+- ✅ Error handling and cost tracking

+**Most Importantly:**
+- ✅ Understanding of workflows vs agents
-- ✅ Understanding of when to use each pattern
+- ✅ Knowledge of when to use each pattern
 - ✅ Skills to build any AI agent from scratch
+- ✅ Confidence to debug and optimize agents

 ## 🤝 Contributing